Hackathon-Hitchhiking/GeoRagBackend/README.md

 ### ML Service Integration

 The `/core/v1/ml` namespace now exposes typed endpoints that call the GeoRAG ML service using structured request/response models.
 Common operations such as health checks, image ingestion, catalogue queries, and the various search flows are mapped to explicit FastAPI routes that validate payloads before calling the upstream `/v1/*` API.
 Authentication is still enforced at the gateway level, and any error returned by the ML backend is propagated with the original status code and message.
+The image ingestion and search endpoints accept either a single payload or a JSON array, so clients can submit multiple jobs in one call and the backend will process them sequentially against the ML service.

 ### Testing